BriGuGo/BriGuGo/README.md

 - 👋 Hi, I’m Brian Gu
+- 🏫 I'm currently a Highschooler apart of the class of 2023
-- 👀 I’m interested in Anime, RPG Games, Soccer, Track and Field
+- 👀 I’m interested in Technology, Soccer, Track and Field
 - 🌱 I’m currently learning C# with Computer Applications
+- 🔎 I'm looking for oppurtunites to collaborate with other people and make connections
+- 📚 I know a bit of C++ and Python, but I plan to learn more this summer